 How We Rank Support Champions

-Our tier list is built on three data points evaluated at Emerald+ rank on Patch 26.8:
+Our tier list is built on three data points evaluated at Emerald+ rank on Patch 26.13 (26.12 win rate data adjusted for the 26.13 balance changes, same methodology as our full tier list):

 - Win rate — the most direct signal of a champion’s current strength.
 We weight Emerald+ data over all-rank data because it filters out mechanical skill gaps that skew lower-rank win rates (Thresh looks worse at Iron; Yuumi looks better).